Safeguarding standards for children's contracted services

 • understand how to escalate concerns when identified

-• for schools or colleges or educational provider; how to review the effectiveness of filtering and monitoring system, to limit children’s exposure of online risk from the school/colleges IT System
+• for schools, colleges or educational providers; how to review the effectiveness of filtering and monitoring system, to limit children’s exposure of online risk from your IT system

-Refer to the PDSCP online safety guidance and support for parents to keep children safe online government guidance .
+Refer to the DSCP online safety guidance and support for parents to keep children safe online government guidance .

 1.2.
 Safer recruitment policy